nbeili/Metadata-extraction-from-German-scientific-papers/README.md

  ## Installation

 1. Run ```git@github.com:nbeili/Metadata-extraction-from-German-scientific-papers.git``` to clone this repository.
-2. [Download the model](https://drive.google.com/drive/folders/18ebDDhXFRmxxbL4pXebE3CJuGy_W4hQR?usp=sharing) and copy it to the [models/](models) folder
+2. [Download the model](https://drive.google.com/file/d/1Ie1SeTKoqzPH86DN2xPBgEz-3qq6DLoE/view?usp=sharing) and copy it to the [models/](models) folder
-3. There are two ways to install the model locally:
+3. There are two ways to install the model locally: using Docker or by manually installing the dependencies

 ### Docker Deployment
 ```